avirup88/car-pricing-inventory-prediction/README.md

 ```bash
 streamlit run car_price_prediction_app.py
 ```
-Upload a dataset and explore predictions and insights interactively.
+Upload a dataset with the similar file as `unsold_cars.csv` and explore predictions and insights interactively.

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.